zhang6217/DataMiningChicagoRideshareAnalysis/README.md

 # Chicago Rideshare Analysis

-Repository for Data Engineering Platforms final project at the University of Chicago.
-Created by @lucia-ronchi, @luisflosi, @zhang6217, and @sarahdudek
+Repository for Data Mining Principles final project at the University of Chicago.
+Created by @lucia-ronchi, @luisflosi, @zhang6217, and @SophieHuGit

 This project is a look at the impact of rideshare transportation on traffic in the city of Chicago.
 Our goal is to compare pre-rideshare taxi trip data with current rideshare data.
 We will also cross-reference this data with CTA train and bus stops.